randyqx/rpki/xenial-ca.md

     Wrote /root/CA-data/RGnet.repository-response.xml
     Send this file back to the publication client you just configured

-Then we configure the my repository using the response from above
+Then we configure our repository using the response from above

     # rpkic configure_repository RGnet.repository-response.xml
     Repository calls us 'RGnet'